nphdang/Sqn2Vec/README.md

 - To use Sqn2Vec-SIM model, run "python sqn2vec_sim_classify.py" to learn sequence embeddings and classify sequences
 - Use "sqn2vec_sep_cluster.py" and "sqn2vec_sim_cluster.py" for the clustering task

-# Tool to mine sequential patterns with a gap contraint
+# Tool to mine sequential patterns
-- File sp_miner.exe can be used as a standalone tool to discover sequential patterns
+- File "sp_miner.exe" can be used as a standalone tool to discover sequential patterns
-- It runs fast and its source code is in "sp_miner.zip"
+- Its source code is in "sp_miner.zip"
 - Its parameters are as follows:
 ```
         -dataset <file>